jsmod2-java-c/JSmod2-Core/README.md

 Hi there!

 We are JSmod2 developing team.
-This project is pure, public....and in an sense, it's welfare. ;) Most of us are high school students, we don't have enough time to fix or find all of the bugs, please forget it and create an issue :P Feel free to point out any omissions, thank you!
+This project is pure, public....and in an sense, it's welfare. ;) Most of us are high school students, we don't have enough time to find and fix all of the bugs, please forget it and create an issue :P Feel free to point out any omissions, thank you!
 If you are willing to help this project, there are three ways that you can do: